ivalaginja/minimal-mistakes/_pages/european_moving_to_us.md

 ## 1.1.
 Bank accounts and finances

 You might or might not want to keep a European Bank account within SEPA with euro as currency.
-It comes in handy with a bank card when visiting home or of you intend to move back eventually.
+It comes in handy with a bank card when visiting home or if you intend to move back eventually.
 With accounts, the biggest issue to figure out is taxes and if you do not have any real estate in your name anywhere, the two points to watch out for here is your cash in checking accounts and potential brokerage accounts.

 ### 1.1.1.
 Tax implications of foreign (to the US) bank accounts

-If you will keep one or several bank accounts in Europe, what matters is the total amount if money you have in them.
-As long as that is less than €10,000, you will not have to declare it in your US tax return.
+If you keep one or several bank accounts in Europe, what matters is the total amount if money you have in them.
+As long as that is less than ~€10,000, you will likely not have to declare it in your US tax return.
 If it is more, you will have to figure out how to correctly declare it.
-I do not know whether you actually pay taxes on foreign cash assets superior to this amount, that's a separate question to the need to declare.
+I do not know whether you actually pay taxes on foreign cash assets superior to the set amount, that's a separate question to the need to declare.

 Keep in mind that some banks still require you to show up in person to close your account, so keep that in mind for your moving plans.

 ### 1.1.2.
 Brokerage accounts

 There is a reciprocity in what European tax residents are allowed to do in terms of stock trading in the US, and vice versa.
-With most brokers, you will not be allowed to trade if you are a “US person”, meaning if your tax residency is in the US.
+With most European brokers, you will not be allowed to trade if you are a “US person”, meaning if your tax residency is in the US.
 This does not automatically mean that you need to sell all your positions; there is often an option where you can keep your account and your investments, but you are simply not allowed to buy anymore.
 The best thing is to reach out to your financial institution and ask them about it.
 This is true upon moving from the US to Europe too by the way: if your tax residency is in Europe, you are not allowed to invest with most US brokers.
 So if you intend to do that while you are there, just keep that in mind.

 ## 1.2.
 Registration

 Some countries/cities require you to deregister at the town hall or other administrative location when you move - sometimes in person.
-Figure out in before hand whether this applies to you.
+Figure out in beforehand whether this applies to you.

 ## 1.3.
 Passport